zyedidia/micro/runtime/help/colors.md

   Default 256-color colorschemes include `monokai`, `twilight`, `zenburn`, `darcula` and more.

-* true-color: Some terminals support displaying "true color" with 16 million colors using standard RGB values.
+* `true-color`: Some terminals support displaying "true color" with 16 million colors using standard RGB values.
 This mode will be able to support displaying any colorscheme, but it should be noted that the user-configured 16-color palette is ignored when using true-color mode (this means the